How to Prepare for GATE 2027 Along with ESE 2027

 S. No. POINTER IES GATE

-1. Basics IES exam is conducted by Union Public Service Commission(UPSC) GATE exam is conducted by the Indian Institute of Science(IISc), Bangalore, or any of the 7 Indian Institute of Technology(IITs).
+1. Basics IES exam is conducted by Union Public Service Commission(UPSC) GATE 2027 is expected to be conducted by IIT Madras, as the conducting institute rotates among IISc Bangalore and the seven IITs.

 2. Syllabus IES exam syllabus covers the entire engineering syllabus along with general studies and it aims to test your conceptual capability.